≡ Menu

 When you apply for life insurance after being diagnosed with skin cancer, the insurance company will typically ask you for information related to your diagnosis, treatment, and current health status.
 Here are some of the common questions that the insurer may ask:

-1. What type of skin cancer were you diagnosed with? (e.g., basal cell carcinoma, squamous cell carcinoma, melanoma)
+1. What type of skin cancer were you diagnosed with? (e.g., basal cell carcinoma, squamous cell carcinoma, Melanoma)

 2. What stage was your skin cancer?